phob0snt/Netcode-Zenject-Fix/README.md

 # how to use
 1. import unitypackage and drag ZenjectInstallers prefab on scene
 2. create zenject project and scene contexts, create networkmanager
+3. assign empty default network prefab list to networkmanager
-3. add every network prefab that you need in NetworkPrefabsInstaller and assign networkmanager
+4. add every network prefab that you need in NetworkPrefabsInstaller and assign networkmanager
-4. open DependenciesInstaller script and modify it by adding your own bindings
+5. open DependenciesInstaller script and modify it by adding your own bindings
-5. now you can [Inject] into instantiated network objects
+6. now you can [Inject] into instantiated network objects